SolaceSamples/solace-samples-amqp-qpid-jms1/docs/_tutorials/publish-subscribe.md

 JmsTextMessage { org.apache.qpid.jms.provider.amqp.message.AmqpJmsTextMessageFacade@18c1752a }
 ```

-With that you now know how to use the JMS 1.1 API over AMQP using the Solace Message Router to implement the publish/subscribe message exchange pattern.
+With that you now know how to use the Apache Qpid JMS 1.1 over AMQP using the Solace Message Router to implement the publish/subscribe message exchange pattern.

 If you have any issues with publishing and receiving messages, check the [Solace community]({{ site.links-community }}){:target="_top"} for answers to common issues seen.